Video History of Y106 and Y104

 WDUN-FM/Wide 107/Lite 106

-On April 3, 1949, this facility was first signed on as WDUN-FM.
+On April 3, 1949, this facility was first signed on as WDUN-FM at 103.9.
 It was co-owned with WDUN AM 1400 (now at AM 550).
-At first, it was only powered at 300 watts and it simulcast its AM sister station.
+At first, its power was only 300 watts and it simulcast its AM sister station.
 In the 1960s, the station moved to 106.7 MHz, and power was dramatically increased to 50,000 watts.
 It switched to an automated beautiful music format.

 WWLT was sold to Katz Broadcasting in 1984.
 On June 25, 1984, the call sign changed to WYAY, flipping to a country music format as "Y106", a moniker it retained until 2000.
 From 1989 to 1994, Y106 was paired with a station known as "Y104," on the opposite (southwest) side of metro Atlanta, broadcasting at 104.1 MHz.
 Y106 and Y104 simulcast their programming, except for advertisements.
 104.1 FM became urban adult contemporary WALR-FM after it was sold to Cox Radio in late 1994.